oerc-music/meld/README.md

 Creating a session
 ------------------

-To start a new session use the MELD session API as follows:
+To start a new session use the MELD session service as follows:

 curl -H "Content-Type: application/json" -H "Slug: SessionName" -d '{
 "@type": ["mo:Performance", "ldp:BasicContainer"], "mo:performance_of":